elucian/bee/syntax/overview.md

 Any numeric expression ca be converted to logic using coercion operation `-> L`

 ```
-new x, y ∈ L;
+value x, y ∈ L;
-new a := 0.0, b := 1.5 ;
+value a := 0.0, b := 1.5 ;

-let x := a -> L; -- x = $⊥
+alter x := a -> L; -- x = $⊥
-let y := b -> L; -- y = $⊤
+alter y := b -> L; -- y = $⊤
 ```

 **Notes:**
 * Only integer part of a number is used in conversion;
-* Fraction is eliminated before conversion to logic type;
+* Fraction is truncated before conversion to logic type;
-* A string that contains "True" "true", "T" or "t" or "1" convert to: 1
+* A string that contains "Yes" "yes", "True", "true", "T" or "t" or "1" convert to: 1
-* A string that contains "False", "true", "F" or "f" or "0" convert to: 0
+* A string that contains "No", "no", "False", "true", "F" or "f" or "0" convert to: 0

 ## Reference

-In Bee all basic types, sub-types and composite types are references.
+In Bee all values and composite types are references except native types.

 **assign**